Random groups at density $d<3/14$ act non-trivially on a CAT(0) cube complex: Building Walls

 As in \cite{OW} and \cite{MP}, we will find an action of $G$ on a CAT(0) cube complex using the method of Sageev \cite{Sageev}.
 This requires that we find subspaces of $X$ which are quasi-convex, permuted by the action of $G$ on $X$, and subdivide $X$ into two essential components.
 We will build these inductively by first creating trees in each tile, called \emph{tile-walls}, and then glueing these tile-walls along the intersection of the tiles to form an embedded tree in $X$.
 In this section, we will describe the construction of the tile-walls and establish some of their metric properties.

-\begin{defn} A \emph{tile-wall} $\Gamma_T$ is an immersed, connected graph in a tile $T$ with vertices given by a subset of the edge mid-points in $T$, such that each 2-cell of $T$ contains at most two vertices of $\Gamma_T$.
+\begin{defn} A \emph{tile-wall} $\Gamma_T$ is an immersed, connected tree in a tile $T$ with vertices given by a subset of the edge mid-points in $T$, such that each 2-cell of $T$ contains at most two vertices of $\Gamma_T$ and $T-\Gamma_T$ has at least two connected components..
 There is an edge $(v, w)$ connecting two vertices $v, w$ if and only if $v, w$ lie in a single $2$-cell.